Sekunev/Random-User-App/README.md

 ### Used in this project

-👉 I mastered ReactJS (axios, State, Props, Style, ), HTML, CSS, SCSS, Bootstrap and Javascript features in this project.
+👉 I mastered ReactJS (axios, State, Props, Style, ), HTML, CSS, Bootstrap and Javascript features in this project.
 You can see the visual representation of the website above.